6 Reasons For Adopting A Cat From A Shelter

 Pet stores offer all the varieties you would desire.
 You may also get one from a friend.
-However, a pet shelter is the best place to get your feline for several reasons.
+However, a pet shelter is the best place to get your feline.
+Here’s why you should adopt a cat from a shelter.

 Millions of cats are found in shelters each year.
 The high population means that hundreds of thousands of cats will have to be euthanized.
 It is an unfortunate end to pets that have offered human beings such great companionship.